Skip to Content

 2. Egyptian No. 6

-The ornaments on this plate are taken from paintings on tombs in various parts of Egypt, from original drawings.
+The ornaments on this plate are taken from paintings on tombs in various parts of Egypt, as well as from original drawings.
 These woven patterns can be produced on a loom.

 Egyptian No 6